klyse/klyse/README.md

 > Senior Software Engineer & DevOps Expert [@Innoactive](https://innoactive.io/)

-A curious spirit with a passion for magic, both in code and storytelling.
+A curious spirit with a passion for magic, both in code and movies.
 I journey through realms of programming languages, always eager to learn, create, and challenge the norms.

 ### What Keeps Me Coding: